extremanator/Industrial-Project/README.md

 * `db.users.find().pretty()` to view all the users in the db
 * `db.users.count()` will display the number of users
 * `db.users.deleteMany({})` will clear the db of all users
-* any many more you can find on [their site](https://docs.mongodb.com/manual/mongo/)
+* and many more you can find on [their site](https://docs.mongodb.com/manual/mongo/)

 ## Running the tests